runcitadel/sdk/README.md

 # Citadel SDK

-This package makes it easy to integrate with Citadel.
-It is a TypeScript-based wrapper around the Citadel REST API.
+Lightweight, type-safe wrapper around the Citadel API.

-This is a very early proof of concept, please do not use it in production.
+**This is a very early proof of concept, please do not use it in production yet.**

 ### Note about ES Modules